-Even better: because keywords help people who are using the search engine, you’ll be able to grab users who are still in the buying cycle and increase your chance at — or value of — a conversion.
+Even better: because keywords help people who are using the search engine, you’ll be able to grab users who are still in the buying cycle and increase your chances at — or value of — a conversion.

 Bonus tip: Though keywords are the most important thing to place in your descriptions, having a price listed for products can also help increase conversions.
 You can do this by using rich Pins, which allow brands to embed information directly into their pins.

-Vertical images perform better than vertical Pins, taking up more space (in a good way) and fitting better into Pinterest’s layout.
-According to Pinterest, the ideal size has an aspect ratio of between 2:3 and 1:3.5, with a minimum width of 600 pixels (meaning, therefore, that the height of the image should be between 900-1200 pixels).
+Vertical images perform better than horizontal Pins, taking up more space (in a good way) and fitting better into Pinterest’s layout.
+According to Pinterest, the ideal image size has:

 Color also matters when it comes to Pinterest.
 Curalate found that the most repinned images have multiple dominant colors, and that these types of images got 3.25 more repins than those with a single dominant color.
-In addition, they found that images with red, orange, and brown as dominant colors got roughly twice as many repins as images with blue as the dominant color.
+They analyzed 500,000 images and identified the ideal picture, which has been repinned 307,000 times, liked 8,000 times, and commented on 300 times: